Embark on an ultimate adventure through Japan's fascinating past and present in cities, temples, islands and forest.

 There are currently no scheduled departures on our Ultimate Japan trip.
 If you are interested in other trips in the region visit one of the links below.

-2. A Single Supplement is currently not available for this trip due to limited rooms at many of our properties.
+1. A Single Supplement is currently not available for this trip due to limited rooms at our chosen accommodation.

-6. It is essential you pack light and compact for rail travel in Japan.
-From May 2020 there will be size restrictions for luggage on Shinkansen trains.
-Luggage over 160-250 cm may require an additional 1000 JPY oversize luggage fee per train journey.
-Luggage over 251 cm will NOT be permitted on the Shinkansen trains at all.
-Please notify your tour leader at your Welcome Meeting if your luggage is over 160-250 cm so they can make the necessary arrangements.
+2. It is essential that you pack light and compact for rail travel in Japan.
+There are size restrictions for luggage on Shinkansen trains.
+Luggage from 160cm to 250cm may require an additional JPY1000 oversize luggage fee per train journey.
+Luggage over 251cm will NOT be permitted on the Shinkansen trains at all.
+Please notify your tour leader at your Welcome Meeting if your luggage is from 160cm to 250cm so they can make the necessary arrangements.

-7. Renovation works on Miyajima's famous floating torii gate started in June 2019.
+3. Renovation works on Miyajima's famous floating torii gate started in June 2019.
 During the renovation works, the torii gate is covered up under a partially transparent scaffolding.
 Furthermore, a bridge is being built on the left side of the gate (when viewed from the shrine) to aid the renovation works.
-A date for the completion of the renovation works has not been set yet, but the works are expected to take at least one year.
+A date for the completion of the renovation works has not been set yet.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information